Moving to Saint-Malo, France

 When we asked people what advice they would give someone preparing to move to Saint-Malo, they said:

 "Saint-Malo is a historic port city located in Brittany, in the northwest of France, known for its beautiful beaches, ancient walled city, and maritime history.
 The official language is French, so it would be beneficial to learn the language or at least basic phrases before moving.
 The cost of living in Saint-Malo is relatively high compared to other parts of France, particularly for housing within the walled city.
 The city has a temperate oceanic climate, with mild winters and cool summers, and it can be quite rainy throughout the year.
 The healthcare system in France is excellent and is accessible to expats, although it's recommended to have private health insurance to cover any additional costs.
 Saint-Malo is well-connected to other parts of France by train and road, and the city itself is quite walkable, especially within the walled city.
 The city is also served by Dinard–Pleurtuit–Saint-Malo Airport, which offers flights to several destinations in the UK.
 The cuisine in Saint-Malo is heavily influenced by its seaside location, with seafood being a staple in many dishes.
 The city is also known for its crepes and cider, which are must-tries for any new resident.
 The education system in France is of a high standard, and there are several schools in and around Saint-Malo.
 However, there are limited options for international or English-speaking schools, so this may be a consideration for expats with children.
 Saint-Malo has a rich history and culture, with many festivals and events taking place throughout the year.
 The city is also home to several museums and historical sites, including the famous Saint-Malo ramparts and the Fort National.
 While Saint-Malo is generally safe, like any city, it's important to take precautions, particularly in tourist areas where pickpocketing can occur.
 It's also worth noting that the city can get quite crowded in the summer months due to tourism.
 Finally, it's important to understand the French bureaucracy before moving.
 This includes everything from setting up a bank account to getting a residence permit.
-It can be complex and time-consuming, so it's worth doing your research and perhaps seeking professional advice," commented one expat who made the move to Saint-Malo.
+It can be complex and time-consuming, so it's worth doing your research and perhaps seeking professional advice," said one expat in Saint-Malo.

 How do I find a place to live in Saint-Malo?